-4. For the avoidance of doubt the dwellinghouse shall have an Electric Vehicle Charging Point.
-Development shall not commence until the details have been submitted to and approved in writing by the Planning Authority relating to the proposed Electric Vehicle Charging Point.
-Thereafter the approved details shall be implemented on site in their approved form before the first occupation of the dwellinghouse.
+Development shall not commence on site until details have been submitted to and approved in writing by the Planning Authority in respect of full details of boundary treatments and landscaping.
+Thereafter the approved shall be implemented as approved prior to the occupation of the building.